Teamwork for better justice outcomes

 Baseline data also reveals other noteworthy patterns:

-For the referred person it can:
+For the referred person participation can:

 - Help short-circuit negative patterns of behaviour